vitamindel/studyzen/README.md

 This project was built for the Kiro Hackathon to demonstrate AI-assisted development workflows.
 The `.kiro` directory contains all the specifications, hooks, and steering rules used during development.

-## 📄 License

-MIT License - feel free to use this project as inspiration for your own productivity tools!

 ---

 **Built with ❤️ using Kiro AI Development Tools**